-President: Nathan Johnson
+President: Camilla Johnson

 The UWEC Cross Country Ski Team provides opportunities for University students to pick up a new sport or continue their development through organized team practice and competition.
 The team seeks to teach technique and develop endurance to those interested, regardless of their personal experience levels.
 They practice daily and travel to citizen's races most weekends from mid-December to late February.

 President: Grace Heinen

 The UW-Eau Claire Blugold Dancers make up an organization designed to perform at sporting events, particularly basketball games.
 The styles they specialize in are jazz and hip hop.
 They compete against other college dance teams at various competitions and hold an annual high school dance team competition and clinic here at UW-Eau Claire.
 The team members are hardworking, dedicated, and talented individuals who LOVE to dance!

 President: Aaron DeVries